mikaelliljedahl/freesftpsharp/README.md

 ### Features planned for the future
 - whitelist IP/ip-range (CIDR) per account.
 (Implemented in server but not in the admin UI)
 - Ban IP, auto-ban on multiple failed attempts to login
 - Option to use cloud Blob storage as sftp root.
+Filesystem will be an interface in the SFTP engine, then both local file system or blob storage can be used.
+Controlled using Dependency Injection
+- Different ways to store settings and users (using Dependency Injection).
+E.g. Azure SQL, SQLite, JSON, LiteDb
 - SCP subsystem

 ## Sample